CamDavidsonPilon/lifelines/docs/Survival Regression.rst

-I'm using the lovely library `Patsy <https://github.com/pydata/patsy>`__ here to create a design matrix from my original dataframe.
+I'm using the lovely library `Patsy <https://github.com/pydata/patsy>`__ here to create a design matrix from my original DataFrame.

 .. code:: python